hashicorp/terraform-provider-aws/website/docs/r/sagemaker_endpoint_configuration.html.markdown

 * `max_concurrency` - (Required) The maximum number of concurrent invocations your serverless endpoint can process.
 Valid values are between `1` and `200`.
 * `memory_size_in_mb` - (Required) The memory size of your serverless endpoint.
 Valid values are in 1 GB increments: `1024` MB, `2048` MB, `3072` MB, `4096` MB, `5120` MB, or `6144` MB.
-* `provisioned_concurrency` - The amount of provisioned concurrency to allocate for the serverless endpoint.Should be less than or equal to `max_concurrency`.
+* `provisioned_concurrency` - The amount of provisioned concurrency to allocate for the serverless endpoint.
+Should be less than or equal to `max_concurrency`.
 Valid values are between `1` and `200`.

 ### data_capture_config